jesscoppersmith/PhaeobacterS4Sm-genome-assembly/README.md

 | Flye      | W:            | assemblies/assembly_23.fasta | 4,404,885        | 5                 |
 | Raven     | X:            | assemblies/assembly_24.fasta | 8,231,199        | 89                |

-### clustering
+## Clustering

-Trycycler used to cluster created contigs.
-Default setting resulted in more than 600 clusters, and a more stringent coverage cutoff was used.
+Trycycler used to cluster created contigs from the 24 assemblies.
+Default setting resulted in more than 600 clusters, so a more stringent coverage cutoff was used to reduce clusters.

 ```bash
 trycycler cluster --assemblies assemblies/*.fasta --reads "$reads" --threads "$threads" --out_dir trycycler --min_contig_depth 0.8